Gdoc/Admin

 For the final point I want to make, let's turn to recent data on the size of military forces, in terms of people.
 Are armies larger or smaller today than a couple of decades ago?

 The last chart plots armed forces personnel across countries and world regions.
-Again there is a broad negative trend, both across world regions and across countries within these regions.
+Again there is a broad negative trend in most countries.
 And these trends also hold if we look at the armed forces as share of labor force.

 So, after the Second World War armies have been getting smaller relative to the civilian population.
 In terms of absolute size, however, the total number of people in the global armed forces has stayed relatively constant in the last two decades.